-The University and the police department NEVER discharge fireworks or blanks on campus.
-If you hear gunshots, treat them as real and actual.
+The University and this police department NEVER discharge fireworks or blanks on campus.
+If you hear gunshots, treat them as real and actual and rapidly go in the direction away from the sound of the gunfire.

 The University follows the RUN-HIDE-FIGHT active shooter protocol.
-Armed police officers and others will be responding: STAY OUT OF THEIR WAY.
+Armed police officers and others will be responding IN FORCE: STAY OUT OF THEIR WAY.
 If there is an incident, and you see a police officer, show them your hands and follow the officer's instructions.